EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 **Outcomes** (more accurately “desired outcomes”) are statements of what you might (in principle) assess.
 You may not end up assessing all of them, but they are statements of what a student will know or be able to do, if she or he has learned everything in the course or session.

-**See also** the [PDF] (docs/Objectives_vs_Outcomes.pdf) document from the [Rensselaer Polytechnic Institute Office of the Provost](http://provost.rpi.edu/institutional-research)

 > #### Learning objectives and learning outcomes
 >
->These two terms are often used interchangeably by the community.
-Even worse, they are often abbreviated by the acronym (LO), thus introducing even more ambiguity.
-In our opinion there is no need.
-Objectives (aims or goals) and Outcomes (results) may overlap, but are not genuinely the same.
->
->Furthermore, American educational psychologists tend to use "Learning Objectives" to mean "Learning Outcomes" and "Teaching aims, goals or objectives" to mean "Learning Objectives".

 In the attempt of removing ambiguities we will use the term **Teaching Objectives** to mean:

  * Objectives describe the goals and intentions of the instructor.